GoudetOlivier/RL-EDA/README.md

 python main_nevergrad.py DiscreteDE QUBO 128 0

-## Other EDAs and Tabu algorithms
+## Other EDAs

-To run the Tabu algorithm on the same instance the command line is

-python main_baseline_edas_and_tabu.py Tabu QUBO 128 0

 To run the PBIL algorithm on the same instance the command line is

-python main_baseline_edas_and_tabu.py PBIL QUBO 128 0
+python main_baseline_edas.py PBIL QUBO 128 0

+To run the MIMIC algorithm on the same instance the command line is

+python main_baseline_edas.py MIMIC QUBO 128 0

 ## Nasbench dataset